wjmelements/pub/README.md

 Pub source code is available in `pub.sol`.
 The code is easy to understand and only 46 lines.
 You should never interact with a contract you do not understand.
-Optionally, verify the published contract matches the bytes generated from `solc --bin pub.sol`.
-The output bytes will never change because the compiler version is specified.

 ### Use Mist
 Install mist from Github.